bepposax/minesweeper-tui/README.md

 ## Gameplay

 ![demo](https://github.com/user-attachments/assets/89b0d376-1262-429e-92b2-3e20afd2ac28)
-- The board consists of hidden cells, some containing mines.
+- The board is a grid of cells, some containing mines.
+- Numbers indicate how many mines are adjacent to that cell.
+- Flag suspected mines to track them and avoid accidental clicks.
+- Left-click on a numbered cell to quickly uncover surrounding cells if all adjacent mines are flagged.
 - Uncover all empty cells to win.
 Hitting a mine ends the game.
-- Flag suspected mines to track them and avoid accidental clicks.

 ## Controls